waittim/waittim.github.io/_posts/2019-08-26-roulette-simulation.md

 # Compare

-In this graph, we can see how the budget changes during in one series.
+In this graph, we can see how the budget changes during one series.
 ```{r}
 budget_list <- one_series(B = 200, W = 300, L = 1000, M = 100) %>% get_series
 plot(budget_list, type="l", xlim=c(0,500), ylim=c(0,300), xlab="play number", ylab="earning money", main="budget series",col="red")